Search

 There are more and more service providers supporting the widespread adoption, assisting with meeting compliance and international invoicing standards such as Pan-European Public Procurement On-Line (PEPPOL).
 In fact, from April 2020, all public sector institutions within the EU are now required, by law, to operate with PEPPOL invoicing.
 This is with the view of making company trade across Europe much easier.

 Now, the UK could be set to follow suit.
 The Chancellor has announced plans for a consultation to promote its wider use across businesses and government departments.
-Not much more is known about the timing of the consultation, though with the Budget approaching this month, many are expecting news to be forthcoming.
+Not much more is known about the timing of the consultation, though many are expecting news to be forthcoming.

 How can e-invoicing help businesses?